What type of content do you primarily create?

 So if a creator posts a lot of YouTube Shorts versus long-form video, that might affect a brand's opinion of their total watch time and whether to work with them — which leads us nicely to our final factor.

-The ideal scenario for any brand-sponsored post is for the ad to blend seamlessly with the creator’s content.
-That’s not to say sponsored videos should be disguised as regular videos (illegal in many places, unethical otherwise), just that the type of content makes sense for both the brand and the creator.
+The ideal scenario for any brand-sponsored post is for the ad to blend seamlessly with the creator's content.
+That's not to say sponsored videos should be disguised as regular videos (which violates FTC guidelines and YouTube's disclosure requirements), just that the type of content makes sense for both the brand and the creator.
+All sponsored content must be properly disclosed to viewers with clear labels like "Sponsored" or "Ad" according to regulations.

 Suppose a creator's channel revolves around product reviews (e.g., Marques Brownlee).
 It would make sense for a brand to approach the creator for a sponsored product review with either an entire video fee or by sending them free products.